Thank you. We'll take a look, and if it's relevant we'll publish the story.

 Thank you, your vote has recorded.
 We are currently compiling votes and will display the results once we have sufficient data.

 How quickly is this occupation growing?

-The number of 'Cost Estimators' job openings is expected to rise 0.6% by 2030
+The number of 'Cost Estimators' job openings is expected to decline by -2.1% by 2031

-'Cost Estimators' is expected to be a slow growing occupation in comparison to other occupations.
+'Cost Estimators' is expected to be a very slow growing occupation in comparison to other occupations.

 What are the median wages for 'Cost Estimators' in the United States?